 Maintain Focus With Aesthetic Isolation

-When you’re deep in a project, it can be too distracting to enjoy the entertainment that we normally enjoy.
+When you’re deep in a project, it can be really distracting to enjoy the entertainment that we normally enjoy.
 For this reason, I recommend a little tactic called “aesthetic isolation.”

 Why choose aesthetic isolation?